FabricMC/fabric-docs/develop/data-generation/block-models.md

 ## Custom Block Models and Datagen Methods {#custom-models-and-methods}

-In this section we'll create the models for a **vertical slab block** with Oak Log textures => _Vertical Oak Log Slab_.
+In this section, we'll create the models for a **vertical slab block** with Oak Log textures => _Vertical Oak Log Slab_.

 _Points 2. - 6. are declared in an inner static helper class called `CustomBlockStateModelGenerator`._

 ### Custom Block Class {#custom-block-class}

-Create a `VerticalSlab` block with a `FACING` property and a `SINGLE` boolean property, like in the [Block States](../blocks/block-states) tutorial. `SINGLE` will indicate if there's both slabs.
+Create a `VerticalSlab` block with a `FACING` property and a `SINGLE` boolean property, like in the [Block States](../blocks/block-states) tutorial. `SINGLE` will indicate if there are both slabs.
-Then you should override `getOutlineShape` and `getCollisionShape`, so that the outline is rendered correctly and the block has the correct collision shape.
+Then you should override `getOutlineShape` and `getCollisionShape`, so that the outline is rendered correctly, and the block has the correct collision shape.

 @[code lang=java transcludeWith=:::datagen-model-custom:voxels](@/reference/latest/src/main/java/com/example/docs/block/custom/VerticalSlabBlock.java)